Life sketches of poets and other writers afford readers a glimpse into the writing process, backgrounding the creativity of each artist.

 Dr. James Weldon Johnson was already a world-renowned poet, novelist, and educator when he arrived at the School of Education in 1934.
 His faculty appointment was in the Department of Educational Sociology, yet Johnson’s influence did not end there.
 As the first black professor at NYU, Johnson broke a crucial color barrier, inspiring further efforts toward racial equality both within and outside the boundaries of Washington Square.

-In 1938, age 67, sadly, Johnson was killed in an accident in Wiscasset, Maine after a train crashed into the automobile in which the poet was a passenger.
+In 1938 at age 67, Johnson was killed in an accident in Wiscasset, Maine, after a train crashed into the automobile in which the poet was a passenger.
 His funeral was held in Harlem, New York, and was attended by over 2000 people.